 In general, induced absorption can occur due to a variety of processes.
 However, which of them dominates is decided by factors such as duration of the excitation pulse, lifetimes of excited singlet and triplet states and intersystem crossing time, crossing yield, etc. Nonlinear absorption can occur through the transitions $S_n \leftarrow S_0$ by instantaneous two photon absorption (TPA) or through $S_n \leftarrow S_1 \leftarrow S_0$ which is sequential TPA.
 This is an irradiance dependent process.8 If the molecules undergo vibrational relaxation in S_1 and then reaches S_n by further absorption, it is referred to as the singlet excited state absorption (ESA).
 Unlike TPA, ESA is a fluence dependent process.
-This means that the same fluence for two different pulse widths will give the same nonlinear absorption if the mechanism is ESA.
-Singlet ESA is more likely to happen when the excitation pulse duration is picoseconds or shorter.
+This means that the same fluence for two different pulse widths will give the same nonlinear absorption if when the excitation pulse duration is picoseconds or shorter.
 For longer pulses, usually triplet ESA, $T_2 \leftarrow T_1$ dominates.